BlackSylph/MiniMal-Launcher/README.md

 To insert a program:
 1.Press the last button of the skin
-2.Fill the 'Program name' and 'Program path' fields 3.Press the first 'SUBMIT' button
+2.Fill the 'Program name' and 'Program path' fields 3.Fill the 'Launch parameters' field (optional) 4.Press the first 'SUBMIT' button

 To remove a program:
 1.Press the last button of the skin